Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 GitHub issues are one of the most popular bug trackers in the world.

-It provides the owners of a repository the ability to organize, tag and assign to milestones issues.
+GitHub provides the owners of a repository the ability to organize, tag, and assign issues to milestones.

 If you open an issue on a project managed by someone else, it will stay open until either you close it (for example if you figure out the problem you had) or if the repo owner closes it.